 Article III – Members

-Section 1.
-Any parent, guardian, or other adult standing in loco parentis for a student at the school may be a member and shall have voting rights.
-The principal and any staff member employed at the school may be a member and have voting rights.
+Any parent, guardian, or caregiver for a student at the school may be a Member and shall have voting rights.
+The principal, any teacher, and any staff member employed at the school may be a Member and have voting rights.
+The Executive Board may establish dues, but they shall not be a requirement of Membership nor an impediment to voting rights.

-Section 2.
-Dues, if any, will be established by the executive board.
-If dues are charged, a member must have paid his or her dues at least 14 calendar days before the meeting to be considered a member in good standing with voting rights.
+For purposes of these bylaws, any Member is considered to be in good standing if they have attended a regular or special meeting, committee meeting, or Executive Board meeting during the Windom Community School’s academic year.

-Article IV – Officers and Elections
+Article IV – Officers

-Section 1.
 Officers.
-The officers shall be up to two (2) Chair or Co-Chairpersons, Secretary and Treasurer.
+The three roles for Officers are Chair/Co-Chair (“Chair” as used in these Bylaws refers to either one or two persons serving this role), Secretary, and Treasurer.

+Their duties are:

+Chair or Co-Chair

-a.
-Chair or Co-Chairpersons.
-The (Co)-Chairpersons shall preside over meetings of the organization and Executive Board, serve as the primary contacts for the Principal, represent the organization at meetings outside the organization, serve as ex officio members of all committees except the nominating committee, and coordinate the work of all the officers and committees so that the purpose of the organization is served.
+Preside over meetings of the Organization and Executive Board,

+Serve as the primary contact for the Principal

+Represent the Organization at meetings outside the Organization (except as to designated Liaison roles described below)

+Coordinate the work of all the Officers and Committees so that the purpose of the Organization is served

+Secretary

+Keep all records of the Organization

+Take and record minutes

+Prepare the agenda

-b.
-Secretary.
-The Secretary shall keep all records of the organization, take and record minutes, prepare the agenda, handle correspondence and send notices of meetings to the membership.
-The Secretary also keeps a copy of the minutes book, bylaws, rules, membership list and any other necessary supplies, and brings them to meetings.
+Handle correspondence and send notices of meetings to the membership

+Keep a copy of the minutes book, Bylaws, and any other necessary supplies, and have them available during meetings.

+Treasurer

-c.
-Treasurer.
-The Treasurer shall receive all funds of the organization, keep an accurate record of receipts and expenditures, and pay out funds in accordance with the approval of the executive board.
-He or she will present a financial statement at every meeting and at other times of the year when requested by the executive board, and make a full report at the end of the year.
+Receive all funds of the Organization

+Keep an accurate record of receipts and expenditures

+Pay out funds in accordance with the budget or otherwise by approval of the Executive Board, or otherwise by full vote of all Members present at a meeting

+Present a financial statement at every meeting and at other times of the year when requested by the Executive Board
-Section 2.
-Nominations and Elections.
-Elections will be held annually.
-The Nominating Committee shall select a candidate for each office and present the slate at a meeting held one month prior to the election.
-At that meeting, nominations may also be made from the floor.
-Only those who have consented to serve shall be eligible for nomination, either by the committee or from the floor.
-Voting shall be by voice vote if a slate is presented.
-If more than one person is running for an office, a ballot vote shall be taken.

-Section 3.
+Make a full report at the end of the academic year

+Establish a budget for the Organization for the next academic year to be approved by the Executive Board or by the Organization at a Meeting

+Prepare and file or submit: tax documents such as the IRS Form 990, registration documents such as an annual Certificate of Compliance with the Minnesota Attorney General, or other documents required by the Minnesota Secretary of State

+Term of Officers.
+Officers will be elected to two-year terms.
+Terms begin and end with the Organization’s Fiscal Year, from July 1 of the first year and ending June 30 of the second year.

+Election of Officers

+Slate.
+The Executive Board will solicit applicants from interested individuals and select a slate of nominees for open Officer roles some time before the April meeting.

+Nominations.
+Nominations will take place at the regular April meeting.
+The Executive Board will present its slate of nominees.
+Any other member that wishes to run for an open Officer role can be nominated from the floor.

+Election.
+The Election will be held at the regular May meeting.

+Voting.
+Voting will be by voice vote if an uncontested slate is presented.
+If there are any other nominees (i.e., if a vote is contested), vote will be by ballot using any method that the Secretary selects.

+The Executive Board may establish an alternative schedule, but it must be published to all Members at least 30 days before it takes effect.

 Eligibility.
-Members are eligible for office if they are members in good standing at least 14 calendar days before the nominating committee presents its slate.
+All Members in good standing are Eligible to be nominated at the regular April meeting.